Perth-Artifactory/queryBot/README.md

 * `!calendar` - The next 20 events
 * `!slack` - Some basic information about public slack channels with over 30 people
 * `!url-https://your.url` - Information from a custom provided URL.
-It won't handle big pages or pages with lots of javascript etc. There is some custom logic specifically for our website and wiki which allow it to download a "cleaner" version of the page.
+It won't handle big pages or pages with lots of javascript etc. There is some custom logic specifically for our website/wiki and Reddit which allow it to download a "cleaner" version of the page.
 If you're using a url that's not on those domains you may have more success if you use a "raw" version of the page (like the source view on a wiki etc)

 ### Elsewhere on Slack